 Dirty Work (The Late Shift)

-Returning to their 1998 performance Dirty Work, Forced Entertainment have created a new version of the piece, scheduled for Battersea Arts Centre from 27 June 2017.
+Returning to their 1998 performance Dirty Work, Forced Entertainment have created a new version of the piece which opens tomorrow, 27 June 2017, at Battersea Arts Centre.

 Returning to their 1998 performance Dirty Work, Forced Entertainment have created a new version of the piece that digs deeper into the comical and unsettling territory they established just before the turn of the Millennium.